CumulusNetworks/docs/content/guides/Data-Center-Network-Automation-Quick-Start-Guide/Automation-with-Cumulus-Linux.md

 | system | Global system settings, such as the reserved routing table range for PBR and the reserved VLAN range for layer 3 VNIs, system login messages and switch reboot history. |
 | vrf | VRF configuration |

-For features that NVUE does not yet support, you can use snippets.
+For features that NVUE does not yet support, you can use {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux-54/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-Snippets/#flexible-snippets" text="snippets">}}.
 Reach out to the Professional Services team for assistance.

 ## Ansible

 Ansible® is an open-source IT automation tool that automates provisioning, configuration management, application deployment, orchestration, and many other manual IT processes.
 It works by connecting to what you want automated and pushing programs that execute instructions you normally do manually.
 These programs utilize Ansible modules that are written based on the specific expectations of the endpoint’s connectivity, interface, and commands.

 An Ansible playbook is a blueprint of automation tasks, which are complex IT actions executed with no need for human involvement.
-Ansible playbooks are written in human-readable YAML format and executed on a set, group, or classification of hosts, which together make up an Ansible inventory.
+Ansible playbooks are written in human-readable {{<exlink url="https://www.redhat.com/en/topics/automation/what-is-yaml" text="YAML">}} format and executed on a set, group, or classification of hosts, which together make up an Ansible inventory.

 ### Production Ready Automation (PRA)